 Benefit for Students: Consistency of skill-based, strategy-based instructional practice leads to mastery of language skills.
 Students build proficient language and literacy skills and strategies needed to access the content through listening, speaking, reading and writing.
 Student progress is monitored frequently for the purpose of academic planning, ensuring that remediation is effective, and identifying when a student is prepared to re-enter the general curriculum.

-In an effort to support your PD needs during Covid-19, Landmark Outreach is offering professional development virtually.
-If requested, PD can also be adapted to incorporate effective remote teaching strategies.
+In an effort to support your PD needs, Landmark Outreach continues to offer professional development virtually.
+Outreach has also resumed in-person partnerships.

 Check out our explanation of language-based learning disabilities (LBLD) on our resources page.What is LBLD?